EvanHuang7/ai_job_interview/README.md

     - Click **Generate key** button, which will download a json file
     - Note down your `project_id`, `private_key` and `client_email`—you'll need them later in the **Set Up Environment Variables step**.

+⚠️ **Important**: You may encounter a `missing compound index` error when querying Firestore data.
+If this happens, simply click the link provided in the error message to automatically create the required compound index.
+Once the index is built, the app will be able to access the Firestore data successfully.

 📌 Note: Feel free to follow any Firebase setup tutorial on YouTube to complete this step.

 ### <a name="set-up-cloudinary">⭐ Set up Cloudinary</a>